cncf-tags/green-reviews-tooling/docs/proposals/proposal-000-template.md

 <!--
-The headings here are just starting points, add more as makes sense in what you are proposing.
+The headings here are just starting points, add more as makes sense for what you are proposing.
 -->
 ## Table of Contents